svjack/ComfyUI-HunyuanVideoWrapper/readme.md

 Clip text encoder (has autodownload)

+Either use any Clip_L model supported by ComfyUI by disabling the clip_model in the text encoder loader and plugging in ClipLoader to the text encoder node, or allow the autodownloader to fetch the original clip model from:

-For now using the original https://huggingface.co/openai/clip-vit-large-patch14, files (only need the .safetensor from the weights and all the config files) go to:
+https://huggingface.co/openai/clip-vit-large-patch14, (only need the .safetensor from the weights, and all the config files) to:

 `ComfyUI/models/clip/clip-vit-large-patch14`